• Mental Health

 PharmD

 Depression is a common mental health condition.
-Sadness, fatigue and low motivation are some of the symptoms of depression which interfere with a person’s ability to function.
+Sadness, fatigue, and low motivation are some of the symptoms of depression that interfere with a person’s ability to function.
 Antidepressants are medications that target certain brain chemicals related to depression, and some people find them helpful in reducing symptoms, especially when combined with therapy.

 What Are Antidepressants?

 Antidepressant medications work in the brain to increase levels of certain brain chemicals, which can lead to an improvement in symptoms for some people.
-Dopamine, serotonin, and norepinephrine are neurotransmitters (chemical messengers) which are most closely associated with depression, and these affect mood, energy, and motivation.1 People with depression are often found to be deficient in one or more of these chemicals, which at least partially explains their symptoms.
+Dopamine, serotonin, and norepinephrine are neurotransmitters (chemical messengers) that are most closely associated with depression.
+They affect mood, energy, and motivation.1 People with depression are often found to be deficient in one or more of these chemicals, which at least partially explains their depression symptoms.

-Whenever a new medication is prescribed, it is important to understand:
+Whenever a new medication is prescribed, it is important to ask your doctor about:

 • The way the medication works and why it was selected over other options